Updated on September 29, 2020

-Here’s a look at the storms that hit Florida from the early 2000s through as recent as 2018.
+Here’s a look at the hurricanes that hit Florida in the 2000s:

-During 2004 Florida was struck with four separate hurricanes within a span of six weeks; Hurricane Charley, Frances, Ivan and Jeanne.
-Nearly every square inch of Florida felt impacts from at least one of the four hurricanes.
+In 2004, Florida was struck with four separate hurricanes within a span of six weeks; Hurricane Charley, Frances, Ivan and Jeanne.
+Nearly every square inch of Florida felt the impacts from at least one of the four hurricanes.

 Three hurricanes hit Florida in the 2005 hurricane season.